ZhouL-lab/HCRT/README.md

-# HETNet
+# HCRT
-HETNet: Hybrid Efficient Transformer Network for breast tumor segmentation in DCE-MRI
+HCRT: Hybrid Network with Correlation-Aware Region Transformer for Breast Tumor Segmentation in DCE-MRI